 Two 750 ml bottles of wine or champagne per stateroom can be brought on during boarding day only.
 This is a great way to save a little money.
 You can NOT bring on liquor or beer.
 If you purchase alcohol in port, it will be held until the last day of the sailing.

 Royal Caribbean doesn’t charge a mandatory corking fee.
 Yay!
-They also now allow wine to be consumed in any shipboard restaurant, dining venue, or within the guests’ stateroom.
-Ask your stateroom attendant to bring you a wine glass or ask for an empty wine glass at one of the bars.
+Make sure to ask your stateroom attendant to bring you a wine glass or ask for an empty wine glass at one of the bars.